GunClear/Specification/Data.md

 that we use when moving the Token to our Gunero trading network, ensuring your privacy as your identity never makes a public transaction.
 This lock is used in a transaction to ensure the current owner can trade to a new owner without ever sharing personally identifiable information inside a transaction.

+It is relevant to note that this process is only conducted once.
+Once the Token has been created, it can be traded without ever having to re-authorize it, as every trade is conducted between two qualified individuals that present their Membership Cards, and convince the rest of the network to accept their trade.
+Every firearm traded using our network has a chain of ownership back to when the Token was created, meaning there is a private but verifiable chain of transactions between GunClear members were the Firearm has been in "good hands" the entire way.
+In fact, if the Token were originally created at the first point of sale, it is possible to validate the entire ownership history back to the point of origin, no many how many GunClear Members have owned it.
+All without tracking anyone's identity!

 ---